In the age of personalized nutrition, there’s no need for us all to still be following the same blanket nutrition and lifestyle recommendations.

 Discover what type of exercise you should be prioritizing.

 In a world of endless workout options, what’s the right exercise for your body?
-Your genes have some valuable answers about what type of exercise you’ll respond best to in terms of fitness, performance, body composition and recovery.
+Your genes have some valuable answers about what type of exercise you’ll respond best to in terms of fitness, performance, body composition recovery, and more.
+Al lot of people think they’re not “athletic” or that exercise “just isn’t for them” when actually they just havn’t found the right type of movement for their body.

 What’s your exercise injury risk?
 How can you manage and avoid injuries better?